MarkPearlCoZa/Blog_General/_posts/2016-07-19-Do-you-radiate-vanity-metrics.md

 #### The Anti-Pattern

 Vanity metrics that guise themselves as information radiators are extremely dangerous.
-They give us a false sense of security that we are a collaborative team.
+They often give us a false sense that we are a collaborative team when we are not.
 Information radiators are too useful to waste on vanity metrics.
 Please don't do it.

 Strangely enough I've observed an uncanny correlation between how "pretty" a metric is displayed and whether it is a vanity metric or not.
 So far I have found useful information often looks butt ugly.
 Vanity metrics often look really impressive and pretty.